 The game is over when one of the teams reaches ten points or more (winning by two points is not required).
 An average game takes about forty-five minutes.

-League play currently occupies two nights a week (September thru May, Tuesday after 8pm and Thursday after 7pm).
+Feather bowling league play runs September - April on Tuesdays, Wednesdays, and Thursdays from 7-10pm.
 The remaining nights are open for public rental of the lanes (reservations recommended — please call for availability).
 The current cost for lane rental is $30 per hour per lane Monday-Thursday and $50 per hour per lane on Friday-Sunday.
 Call (313)882-8560 for more details.